wp-plugins/displet-pop/readme.txt

 Tags: pop-up, light window, pop up, popup, delay, email, form, contact form, gravity forms, gravity, gravityforms, real estate
 Requires at least: 2.0.2

-Displet Pop shows a pop-up window 30 seconds after the page loads, prompting visitors to complete a contact form or other action.
-Uses a week long cookie to avoid over-pestering.
+Displet Pop shows a pop-up window on a specified page load after a specified time elapses, prompting visitors to complete a contact form or other action.

 == Description ==

 Displet Pop shows a pop-up window on a specified page load after a specified time elapses, prompting visitors to complete a contact form or other action.
 Uses a week long cookie to avoid over-pestering.
-Integrates with Gravity Forms and other form builders.
+Integrates with Gravity Forms and other form builders, and is very effective to encourage newsletter registration or to display a welcome message to your visitors.

+Displet Pop comes with a number of options, including:

+1) How many seconds to wait before displaying.
+2) On which pageview to display the window to your visitors.
+3) A path to restrict the light window to display on.
+(Ex.
+"Only display on pages with /idx/ in the path.")
+4) Four separate areas to add text.
+5) Six pre-designed light window styles or the option to use a custom stylesheet.

 == Installation ==

-1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Install from the repository and activate the plugin from the Wordpress plugins screen.
+2. Go to Displet Tools > Displet Pop and add your settings.

 == Frequently Asked Questions ==

+= Why won't this work? =

+It does work.
+Watch the tutorials here. http://displet.com/wordpress-plugins/displet-pop/

 = What is this for? =

-Most likely to encourage newsletter registration.
+Most likely to encourage newsletter registration or display a welcome message to your visitors.

+= Where can I find help on this plugin? =

+On the support forum.
+(Four tabs over from FAQ http://screencast.com/t/J5Iqg3fwy)

 == Screenshots ==